7 tests × 8 camping tents

 The Gazelle T4 Hub Tent in the rain

-Notice how the rainfly is much shorter, so the rain flows over the tent body instead.
+The rainfly is much shorter, so the rain flows over the tent body instead.

 Also, the packed length is extremely long, so it won’t be able to fit into smaller cars.

-The author standing beside the packed up Gazelle T4 Hub Tent
+The author standing beside the packed up Gazelle T4 Hub Tent.

-It measures 68in in packed length, so it’s taller than even me.
+68 in in packed length, so it’s taller than even me.

 The Gazelle T4 I bought doesn’t come with a vestibule, but if you want one, get the Gazelle T4 Tandem instead: